 By Matt Moment and Kathryn Walsh

 No New Year’s Eve partying for you?
 That’s great.
 You’ll stay safe and feel rejuvenated for New Year’s Day.
-One great way to spend January 1 is on a First Day Hike at a New York State Park, where most include guided tours, and the activities vary from brisk walks to bird watching.
-Call or visit websites or social media accounts to reserve a spot and for more information.
+One great way to spend January 1 is on a first day hike at a New York State Park, where you can follow along guided tours, do a little bird watching, or simply stroll along well-trodden trails.

-Rockefeller State Park Preserve offers two glorious first-day hikes.
+Rockefeller State Park Preserve offers two glorious first day hikes.
 The 9 a.m. stroll along the Hudson River also crosses the beautiful landscapes of Rockwood Hall.
 Larry Trachtenberg of the Saw Mill River Audubon Society guides the walk, pointing out bald eagles, red-tailed hawks, and other wildlife along the way.
-At 10 a.m., the four-mile hike offers views of an icy lake along carriage trails.
-When you attend, you enter a raffle for a NYS Parks t-shirt.
-Preserve Manager Peter Iskenderian leads this excursion.
-Reserve tickets via Eventbrite at www.RockefellerStateParkPreserve.org/events.
+Be sure to register in advance.

-Celebrate the arrival of 2022 at the majestic Hudson Highlands.
-Pre-register online for free coffee and hot cocoa, snacks, music, and the choice of two naturalist-led hikes.
-Opt for the short and sweet Little Stony Point trail, or hike to the Cornish Estate for a bit of local history.
+Celebrate the arrival of 2023 at the majestic Hudson Highlands with a hike as well as “free hot cocoa, coffee, snacks, music, fireside warmth.”
+Opt for the mile-long Little Stony Point trail, or hike three miles round-trip via the Cornish Estate trail for a little local history.

 There’s nothing like a brisk waterfall hike on New Year’s Day.
-Head out to Bash Bish Falls and join a guided 3.5-mile hike.
-Pets are invited too!
+Head out to Bash Bish Falls and join a guided three-mile hike beginning at 1 p.m.
+The walk will take place rain or shine, and pets are invited, too!
 The trail also highlights the historic Copake Ironworks.
-Please call 518.329.3993 for inquires and to register.
+Call ahead to 518.329.3993 for inquires and registration.